AdrianKriger/geo3D/docs/index.md

 Please see the [Discussion](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/discussions/22).

-<sup>* ***the goal is a model that conforms to the ISO 19107 standard [connecting and planar surfaces, correct orientation of the surfaces and watertight volumes] I have not tested this for all possibilities.
+<sup>* ***the goal is a [Open Geospatial Consortium (OGC)](https://www.ogc.org/standard/citygml/) standard model that conforms to the [ISO 19107 standard](https://www.iso.org/standard/66175.html) [connecting and planar surfaces, correct orientation of the surfaces and watertight volumes] I have not tested this for all possibilities.
 If the result you achieve is not; you are welcome to raise an [issue](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/issues).
 I depend on you to help me improve.***